HUDA-GIF/CodeAlpha_faq_chatbot/readme.md

 📊 Supported File Formats
 CSV Format
-csv
-question,answer
-"What is your return policy?","We offer 30-day returns for all products" "How to contact support?","Email us at support@company.com" Bulk Text Format text
-Question 1?|Answer for question 1
-Question 2?|Answer for question 2
-Question 3?|Answer for question 3
 JSON Format
-json
-{
-  "questions": ["Question 1?", "Question 2?"],
-  "answers": ["Answer 1", "Answer 2"]
-}

 🔧 Customization
 Adding New Templates
 Edit the templates dictionary in the code to add your own quick-start templates: